-However an often quoted policy concern of this doctrine is that, to avoid the monopoly of the idea upon copyright owner, when the expressions are inseparable from the ideas, those expressions are not protected.
+However, an often-quoted policy concern of this doctrine is that to avoid the monopoly of the idea upon copyright owner, when the expressions are inseparable from the ideas, those expressions are not protected.
 At the same time, an idea also has certain expressions, without which the idea cannot exist.
-In other words, there can exist an idea where changing the expression of the same in a particular form would, in effect change the very idea itself.
+In other words, there can exist an idea was changing the expression of the same in a particular form would, in effect change the very idea itself.
 Mostly, courts are in the opinion that these essential ideas not copyrightable, as to copyright them would also, in effect, copyright the idea.
-This type of merger is called scenes a faire.
+This type of merger is called scenes a fair.

-Courts recognize degrees of merger.”
-An expression is considered indispensible or necessary to an idea.
+Courts recognize degrees of the merger.”
+An expression is considered indispensable or necessary to an idea.
 In certain circumstances, protection of the expression not the idea would confer a monopoly on the idea which is contrary to the intent of copyright law.
 In the case of Freedman v.
-Grolier Enterprises, the court implied that, “In the case of copyright protection is not given “to a form of expression necessarily dictated by the underlying subject matter.”
-Inseparable expression that is copied is permitted.
-In other circumstances, courts statedthat ideas and expressions are not inseparable, but a limited change in the form of the expression of an idea is possible; here, infringement occurs only with whole appropriation of writing.
+Grolier Enterprises, the court implied that “In the case of copyright protection is not given “to a form of expression necessarily dictated by the underlying subject matter.”
+An inseparable expression that is copied is permitted.
+In other circumstances, courts stated that ideas and expressions are not inseparable, but a limited change in the form of the expression of an idea is possible; here, infringement occurs only with the whole appropriation of writing.

 The above rule of doctrine of merger accurately fits in the case of mathematical equations.
 They are not copyrightable as it is difficult to separate its idea and expression from each other so granting the copyright will indirectly mean copyrighting the idea as well, which is not permissible under copyright law.

-From the above discussion, it is clear that mathematical equation per se is not copyrightable the reason behind it is the Doctrine of Merger.
-If mathematical equations are reduced in compiled form, having original idea to it than it is protectable under copyright law.
+From the above discussion, it is clear that the mathematical equation per se is not copyrightable the reason behind it is the Doctrine of Merger.
+If mathematical equations are reduced in compiled form, having the original idea to it then it is protectable under copyright law.

 In the case of Eastern Book Company &Orsv.
 D.B.
-Modak&Anr the court held that if the compiled form of any written excerpt fulfills the two condition/doctrines i.e.,
+Modak&Anr the court held that if the compiled form of any written excerpt fulfills the two conditions/doctrines i.e.,